syncfusion-content/javascript-docs/js/OlapGauge/Getting-Started.md

 {% endhighlight %}

-* The `endpointBehaviors` contain all the behaviors for an endpoint.
+* The `endpointBehaviors` contains all the behaviors for an endpoint.
 You can link each endpoint to the respective behavior only by using the name property.
-In the following code sample, `WebApplication2.wcf.OlapGaugeServiceAspNetAjaxBehavior` refers to the OlapGaugeService class under the namespace **WebApplication2.wcf** in **OlapGaugeService.svc.cs** file which is the appropriate behavior for the endpoint.
+In the following code example, `WebApplication2.wcf.OlapGaugeServiceAspNetAjaxBehavior` refers to the OlapGaugeService class under the namespace **WebApplication2.wcf** in **OlapGaugeService.svc.cs** file which is the appropriate behavior for the endpoint.

 {% highlight xml %}